Lev0n82/TestDriverMCP/README.md

 ### 🔄 2.
 Self-Healing Tests That Fix Themselves

-TestDriver doesn't just detect broken tests—it **automatically heals them** and opens pull requests with the fixes.
+GRACE doesn't just detect broken tests—it **automatically heals them** and opens pull requests with the fixes.

 **How It Works:**